Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation: Proposed Method

-$L_{cluster}$ facilitates the aggregation of data points within the same manifold, while data points from different manifolds are kept away from each other.
-However, we find that the clustering-oriented loss may deteriorate the geometric structure of the latent space, which hurts the clustering accuracy and leads to meaningless representation.
-To prevent the deterioration of clustering loss, we introduce three structure-oriented losses to preserve the local and global structure.
+where $L_{cluster}$ facilitates the aggregation of data points within the same manifold, while data points from different manifolds are kept away from each other.
+However, we found that the clustering-oriented losses may deteriorate the geometric structure of the latent space.
+To prevent this deterioration, we introduces three other structure-oriented losses to preserve the local and global manifold structures.